The Truth About Sex After 50

 Myth: Emotional and psychological factors are responsible for a woman’s lack of interest in sex at midlife and beyond

 Fact: Physical factors can play an even larger role.
-Hormonal changes at menopause can affect a woman’s sexual response.
+According to the North American Menopause Society, hormonal changes at menopause can affect a woman’s sexual response.
 Low estrogen levels can result in vaginal dryness, causing discomfort during sex.
 And in some women, lower testosterone levels can mean a lack of energy and a weaker sex drive.
 Other women find their interest in sex increases after menopause, due, in part, to a shift in the ratio of testosterone to estrogen and progesterone.

 Myth: Masturbation diminishes your ability to enjoy sex with a partner

 Fact: Masturbation can increase sexual pleasure, both with and without a partner.
-For women, it helps keep vaginal tissues moist and elastic and boosts hormone levels, which fuels sex drive.
+For women, it helps keep vaginal tissues moist and elastic and boosts hormone levels, which fuels sex drive, says the National Women’s Health Network.
 For men, it helps maintain erectile response.

 Myth: A man’s inability to get an erection is most likely the result of an emotional problem